wso2/docs-choreo-dev/en/docs/integrations/build-your-first-integration.md

 # Build Your First Integration
 Choreo allows you to efficiently build integrations by connecting APIs, events, and streams.
 Choreo also provides a comprehensive set of prebuilt integration templates that you can select from and use depending on your requirement.

-This quick start guide walks you through the steps to quickly create an integration to get the current COVID-19 status of the USA.
+This quick start guide walks you through the steps to quickly create an integration to get the current COVID-19 status in the United States.
 It will,

   - Connect to the COVID-19 data API to get COVID-19 statistics.
   - Connect to the world bank data API to get population data.